cseelus/middleman-sample/README.md

 Ruby 1.9.3 or greater recommended

 `git clone` this repository and run `bundle install` inside the folder of this project.

+Activate/deactivate Susy grid-overlay by commenting out/in `+susy-grid` for the `.page` CSS class.

 Use for whatever you like.
 If you have suggestions for improvements use [Github issues of this project](https://github.com/cseelus/middleman-sample/issues/).